zapaiamarce/react-truth/README.md

 ## Redux devtools integration

-Too see what is happening in the state, just open your redux devtools panel.
+Check what is happening in the state in the **[redux devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=es)**.